 So, my friends, we need to work together and ensure the Saskatchewan Green Party shows remarkable enough results in the October 2024 election that the headline on the day after will be "Droves of Saskatchewan voters voted for climate action!"

-Looking forward to seeing all of you helping on campaigns throughout the province.
-However much or little you are able to do, now is the time to start.
+I am looking forward to seeing all of you helping on campaigns throughout the province.
+However much or little you can do - now is the time to start.
 We don't have four more years.
 This is the most urgent election of our time.
 And we must act now before the "Season of Fire" becomes the "Decade of Fire."

 Yours for and with Mother Earth,